 Abhilash Murthy, Founder of Bus Uncle, one of Singapore’s pioneer AI chatbot companies speaking at the British Council’s first parenting seminar, Raising the Future: The Tech Generation.

 Will Artificial Intelligence take over our jobs?
 What are jobs today that can be easily overtaken by an A.I.?

 Murthy: I don’t believe that AI will take over our children’s future job opportunities.
 Rather, it will create different types of jobs.

-For example, a lot of companies have made Customer Service automated, but as a result had to hire more copywriters to write the copy for the AI machine.
-We should be excited about the future; we’re not looking at a world with less jobs, but different jobs.
+For example, a lot of companies have made Customer Service automated, but as a result, had to hire more copywriters to write the copy for the AI machine.
+We should be excited about the future; we’re not looking at a world with fewer jobs, but different jobs.